VitroidFPV/vitroidfpv.com/modules/faqs/7-09-08-2022-starting-out-what-are-the-different-flight-modes.md

   * Horizon - Acts like angle mode, but after a certain stick threshold, it will switch to acro, and when bought back, it will switch back to how angle mode works, allowing flips

   * Acro - The stick position dictates how fast the quad will spin at that axis.
-This can be changed with rates, changing how fast it will spin at a set point of the stick travel
+This can be changed with rates, changing how fast it will spin at a set point of the stick travel.
+Only active when no other flight mode is set

   * Acro Trainer - Functionally the same as acro, but won't tilt further than set, basically the best of both angle and acro